Can A Pca Give Insulin

 Can a PCA check a patient's blood glucose levels?

 Yes, a PCA can check a patient's blood glucose levels using a glucometer, as this is a basic task that does not involve medication administration.
-However, the PCA must be trained in the proper use of the glucometer and understand the importance of accurate readings.
+Still, the PCA must be trained in the proper use of the glucometer and understand the importance of accurate readings.

 What should a PCA do if a patient requests insulin administration?